Academic year 2023/24

 Attainment in individual subjects

-Attainment amongst reading, writing and maths was lowest in writing, as in previous years (with the exception of 2018 where attainment in reading was the same as maths).
+Attainment amongst reading, writing and maths was lowest in writing, as in 2023.
+Before the pandemic, with the exception of 2018 where it was the same as maths, attainment amongst these three subjects was lowest in reading.

-In grammar, punctuation and spelling, 72% of pupils met the expected standard in 2023.
-This remains the same as 2022, where it was the lowest figure since new assessments were introduced in 2016.
+In grammar, punctuation and spelling, 72% of pupils met the expected standard in 2024.
+This remains unchanged since 2022, where it was the lowest figure since new assessments were introduced in 2016.

 Attainment at the higher standard

-In reading, 29% of pupils met the higher standard, up from 28% in 2022.
+In reading, 29% of pupils met the higher standard, unchanged since 2023.
 This is the highest this figure has been since the first assessments using the new national curriculum in 2016.

 Among reading, writing and maths, attainment at the higher standard is highest in reading.
 From 2016 to 2018, reading was also highest.
 In 2019, reading and maths were highest at 27%.
 Attainment of the higher standard in these three subjects remains lowest in writing.